Global19-atlassian-net/targeted-phasing-consensus/README.md

 ## Tutorial:
 ### Phasing a single target region.
-Within a given region of interest, the general workflow of the `targeted-phasing.sh` script is:
+Within a given region of interest, the general workflow of the `targeted-sequel-phasing.sh` script is:
 1. Subset the CCS bam around the region of interest.
 2. Phase the CCS reads in this region using [`samtools phase`](http://www.htslib.org/doc/samtools-1.3.1.html "Samtools Documentation").
 3. Generate a BED file describing the phased haplotype blocks within the region of interest.